Finding a Church Home

 Searching for a church in D.C can be a little overwhelming.
 Basically, there is a church on every street corner, and many more “undercover” ones housed in places like schools, movie theaters, and even clubs.
-So when I was looking for somewhere to start I first visited places recommended to me by friends, then I just started googling.
+So when I was looking for somewhere to start I first visited places recommended to me by friends.
+Then I just started googling.
 Mark Batterson, the author of the amazing book, The Circle Maker, has his church here, so I visited there.
 Hillsong has sister churches, so I visited the two of those.
-All in all I think I visited six (maybe seven) different churches.
+All in all I think I visited six (maybe seven) different churches in the DC area.

 - A medium to large size congregation: I’ve grown up in churches pretty large in size.
 I know that is a turn off for some, but I really enjoy it.
 It gives you a wide array of people to meet, learn from, and just share the presence of the Lord with.